kailash-manasarovar/statement/docs/memes-triggers/memes.md

 [![I love the smell of garbure in the morning](../content/images/garbure-in-the-morning.png)](https://x.com/1FRGVN/status/1711312917998538845)

 - I gave at least as good as I got online, certainly in the early days.
-- Once I realized I was being full-on cyber-stalked ([12th June 2023](../timeline/2023/june.md#monday-12th-june-2023)) and was recognizing the patterns, I made every attempt to fight back.
+- Once I realized I was being full-on cyber-stalked ([12th June 2023](../timeline/2023/june.md#monday-12th-june-2023)) and started recognizing the patterns, I made every attempt to fight back.
 - Lately, I'm probably ahead.
 - *I love the smell of garbure in the morning*, is my favorite proprietary meme.
 - Garbure is a local dish from the Pyrenees and you can smell it being prepared in the hotel kitchens in Lourdes every morning.